John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 2.—

-[ILLEGIBLE the clauses herewith]
+[present the clauses herewith]

-[Mark A as such]
+[Mark or A

 REPEALING CLAUSE.